ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ## Vim/Nvim overview

-Vim is a widely used, extremely powerful and versatile text editor for coding that is usually available on most Linux and Unix systems by default.
-The newer version is called Neovim (nvim).
-The main advantages of Neovim compared to Vim are its better performance and its built-in terminal emulator facilitating the communication among Neovim and interactive programming environments, such as command-lines and R. Since Vim and Neovim are managed independently, one can easily install and use them in parallel on the same system without interfering with each other.
-The usage of Neovim is almost identical to Vim.
+Vim is a widely used, extremely powerful and versatile text editor for coding that is usually available on most Linux, Unix and macOS systems by default, and also can be installed on Windows.
+The newer version is called Neovim or Nvim.
+The main advantages of Nvim compared to Vim are its better performance and its built-in terminal emulator facilitating the communication among Nvim and interactive programming environments, such as command-lines, octave, R, etc.
+Since Vim and Nvim are managed independently, one can easily install and use them in parallel on the same system without interfering with each other.
+The usage of Nvim is almost identical to Vim.
 Emacs is a powerful alternative that can be used as an alternative to Nvim.

 <center><img title="neovim" src="https://user-images.githubusercontent.com/16662357/128590006-0fc1451f-fac1-49b2-bb95-8aba21bfa44e.gif"></center>
 <center>Neovim Example with Autocompletion</center>